m1ndflay3r/libalm/README.md

-*libalm* is an arbitrary-precision / bignum mathematics library written in pure zsh, for use anywhere a signed 64-bit int just isnt big enough.
+*libalm* is an arbitrary-precision / bignum mathematics library written in pure zsh, for use anywhere a signed 64-bit integer just isnt big enough.

 Usage: